aetharr/rpi-znc-alpine/README.md

 This has been tested on a Raspberry Pi 3 running Docker 1.11.1

+## Updates
+* 11/07/2018
+  * There are now 2 versions of this image on seperate branches `master` and `weblog`
+  * The base (master) container is simply all you need to get started with ZNC at all, nothing fancy.
+  * The Weblog container includes a Python3 install and the Weblog module to allow chatlogs to be viewed in the web admin.
+  * The config file has been updated to include the Version parameter which was preventing the container from building previously

 ## Running the bouncer
 `docker run -d -p 8080:8080 aetharr/rpi-znc-alpine`

 ## Regarding the Config File
 When the container has been run for the first time, it will detect whether there is a config file in the appropriate place and if not, add the default one.
 This allows you to specify one using a volume for easier access if you wish.
 It will not create one if a `ZNC.conf` file already exists.

 ## Using a Volume